Skip to main content

 2. Replace Tasks with Impact

-Listing tasks makes you look mid-level.
-Convert each responsibility into an outcome.
-Show cost reduction, process stability, or risk prevention.
+Listing tasks makes your application look mid-level.
+Turn each responsibility into an outcome: show cost reduction, process stability, or risk prevention.

 See what to include